HK-Transfield/Cloud-Resilient-Rails-Infrastructure/README.md

 ![Architecture of the project](/image.png)

 ### Explanation
+The goal of this project is to help with familiarising yourself with deploying an entire infrastructure in AWS using Terraform.

 This project is a webserver and database spun up with cloud resiliency (i.e. Load balancers, Autoscaling) using Terraform.
-Must have general security best practices, like a private subnet etc. Helps with getting more familiar with deployments.
+Must have general ecurity best practices, like a private subnet etc.

 When deployed correctly, it will display a webpage on a cloud-based infrastructure, this uses Ruby on Rails as the webserver and it would have a domain that would show it would alternate between the Availability zones.

 If working correctly, the load balancer will alternate between the 2 ALZ's.

 ---

 ## Network Architecture

+### Availability Zone A
 | NAME | CIDR | AZ | CustomIPv6Value |
 |------|------|----|-----------------|
 |sn-reserved-A | 10.17.0.0/20 | AZA | IPv6 00 |